envato/react-breakpoints/docs/api.md

     heights: {
       /* keys must be numbers and are treated like CSS's @media (min-height) */
       0: 'SD' /* value can be of any type */,
-      720: 'HD Ready',
+      720: 'HD Ready' /* keys are evaluated in order */,
       1080: 'Full HD',
       2160: '4K'
     },

-    /* (optional) the box size fragment index to match widths and heights on (default 0) */
+    /* (optional) the boxSize fragment index to match widths and heights on (default 0) */
     fragment: 0
   },